John A. Mirisch

-John A. Mirisch is an American politician and former film studio executive.
+John A. Mirisch (February 15, 1963.
+Los Angeles, California) is an American politician and former film studio executive.
 He is currently a city council member of Beverly Hills, California.
 He also served as mayor from 2013 to 2014, from 2016 to 2017, and from 2019 to 2020.

 Early life

-John A. Mirisch was born to a wealthy family in Beverly Hills.
+John A. Mirisch was born to a prominent family in Beverly Hills.
 He has a brother and a step-sister, the daughter of his mother's second husband Leonard Goldberg.
 His grandfather, Harold Mirisch, alongside his great-uncles Walter Mirisch (1921–2023) and Marvin Mirisch (1918–2002), founded the Mirisch Company in 1957.
-He attended Hawthorne Elementary and Beverly Hills High School.
+He attended Hawthorne Elementary and Beverly Hills High School, graduating in 1981.
 He graduated from Yale University magna cum laude in 1985.

 Career

 Mirisch began his career at 20th Century Fox.
 He later worked as managing director of the Austrian office of United International Pictures, following by the Swedish office.
 He served on the boards of the Austrian and Swedish Film Distributors' Associations and the Swedish Academy Awards Selection Committee.
 He worked as an executive both at IMAX and at Paramount Pictures.

 Mirisch was elected to the Beverly Hills City Council in 2009.
 As councilor, he opposed plans to annex Holmby Hills, Los Angeles as part of the city of Beverly Hills.
 He served as vice mayor of Beverly Hills in 2012, and became mayor for the first time in 2013.

 During his tenure as mayor, Mirisch established the Sunshine Task Force to improve local governmental transparency and public participation.
 He has also spearheaded the Beverly Hills Cultural Heritage Commission to honor the city's rich history and architectural legacy.
 His first term ended in March 2014, when Lili Bosse was sworn in as mayor.

-Mirisch is a vocal opponent of eliminating single-family neighborhoods with forced housing density, leading to conflict with YIMBY activists.

 Mirisch served his second term as mayor from March 2016 to March 2017 and began his third term as mayor in March 2019.

+Actions on housing

+Mirisch opposes increases in housing supply in Beverly Hills and has criticized YIMBY activists who he says wants the "elimination of single-family neighborhoods."
+He has said that Beverly Hills's character is "low-rise and human-scale" and that "Beverly Hills is not Manhattan."

+In 2016, he opposed the construction of a 375-foot apartment building next to the Beverly Hilton Hotel.
+In 2021, he opposed a $2-billion project that entailed the construction of two apartment buildings next to the Beverly Hilton and Waldorf Astoria hotels, a hotel with 42 suites and 37 branded residences, and 35,000 square feet devoted to retail and restaurants, and which was estimated to contribute $1.7 billion in tax revenue.
+In 2023, he opposed the construction of a luxury hotel on Rodeo Drive that was estimated to contribute $725 million in tax revenue to Beverly Hills.